SQL

 PARTITION BY – Groups rows into partitions and performs windowing on each one independently.

-country, region
+PARTITION BY country, region

 ORDER BY – Specifies ordering of rows to align windows and define processing order.

-ROWS BETWEEN CURRENT ROW FOLLOWING
+ORDER BY date ROWS BETWEEN CURRENT ROW AND 1 FOLLOWING

 Frame – Subset of rows in a window the function applies to.
 Defines size of sliding partition.